deeppavlov/DeepPavlov/docs/components/spelling_correction.rst

 levenshtein_corrector
 ---------------------

-Component `levenshtein/searcher_component.py` finds all the candidates in a static dictionary on set Damerau-Levenshtein distance.
+:class:`This component <deeppavlov.models.spelling_correction.levenshtein.LevenshteinSearcherComponent>` finds all the
+candidates in a static dictionary on set Damerau-Levenshtein distance.
 It can separate one token into two but it will not work the other way